umbertozanovello/CoSimPy/index.md

 ```
 Different tests can be enabled/disabled through the relevant boolean flags in test_develop.py

-Slower test can be skipped adding the --runfast option in the terminal
+Slower tests can be skipped adding the --runfast option in the terminal

 ## License